 It has recently been concluded that Neandertals lived side-by-side with modern humans in the Middle East for 100,000 years of evolutionary time and made virtually identical stone tools.25 Hybrids of Neandertals and humans are known from a number of areas,26 including a recent find of a child in Portugal.27 It is not difficult to conclude that Neandertal Man was totally human, and that modern humans and Neandertals likely amalgamated in Europe.

 It has been suggested that Neandertal Man fashioned a bone flute, an obvious human accomplishment.
-This deduction is strongly disputed, claiming that the holes in a hollowed-out bear bone were punctured and gnawed by the teeth of an animal, possibly a wolf.30 However, the two complete and two partial holes in the picture shown are linear and very round, making the carnivore theory suspect.
-Besides, there are about 30 partial bone flutes that have been found in Europe late in the Neandertal period and younger.31
+This deduction is strongly disputed, claiming that the holes in a hollowed-out bear bone were punctured and gnawed by the teeth of an animal, possibly a wolf.30 However, the two complete and two partial holes in the picture shown are linear and very round, making the carnivore theory suspect (available only in the magazine—see p.
+11).
+Besides, about 30 partial bone flutes have been found in Europe late in the Neandertal period and younger.31

 A new article published in the journal Nature now claims that Neandertals, or possibly modern humans, lived in northern Russia during the Ice Age.35 It had been widely believed that no humans lived in this region until 14,000 years ago in evolutionary time.
 Based on a mammoth tusk bearing cut marks, likely made from stone tools, the earliest date of man living in this cold territory during the Ice Age was pushed back to 40,000 years.
 The significance of this is that “adaptation to northern climes requires high levels of technological and social organization”,36 strongly suggesting that Neandertal Man, if he was the tool user, was fully human.

-Despite all the prejudice towards including Neandertals into Homo sapiens, many evolutionists have become impressed with the evidence for Neandertal’s humanity, as research casts a “more complimentary light on the older cousins.
-This emerging view depicts Neandertals as having a capacity for creative, flexible behavior somewhat like that of modern people”.37 Thus, the evidence increasingly supports the Biblical position.
+Despite all the prejudice against including the Neandertals into Homo sapiens, even many evolutionists have become impressed with the evidence for Neandertal’s humanity, as research casts a “more complimentary light on the older cousins.
+This emerging view depicts Neandertals as having a capacity for creative, flexible behavior somewhat like that of modern people”.37 Thus, the evidence increasingly supports the biblical position.